Blxst

 Matthew Dean Burdette (born September 17, 1992), known professionally as Blxst (pronounced "blast"), is an American rapper, singer, songwriter, and record producer from Los Angeles, California.
-He signed with Red Bull Records to release his debut extended play (EP), No Love Lost (2020).
+He released his debut extended play (EP), No Love Lost (2020).
 It spawned the single "Chosen" (featuring Tyga and Ty Dolla Sign), which peaked at number 51 on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).
 His 2022 single, "Die Hard" (with Kendrick Lamar and Amanda Reifer) peaked at number five on the chart and remains his highest-charting song.

-His debut mixtape, Before You Go (2022), was released in April of that year and entered the Billboard 200, while his debut studio album, I'll Always Come Find You (2024), failed to chart.
+His debut mixtape, Before You Go (2022), was released in April of that year and entered the Billboard 200, while his studio album, I'll Always Come Find You (2024), failed to chart.

 Early life

 Burdette grew up in South Central Los Angeles.
 He began rapping and producing shortly after he finished high school.

 Career

 2014–2021: No Love Lost and Sixtape series

-Blxst launched his music career with a hip hop collective called TIU Muzic, where garnered a local following.
+Blxst launched his music career with a hip-hop collective called TIU Muzic, where he garnered a local following.
 In 2014, Blxst produced "Do Yo Gudda (Remix)" by Hitta J3 (featuring Kendrick Lamar, YG, and Problem).
 In 2015, he founded his label Evgle, and became a creative director for his graphic design and music videos.
-Blxst released his first song "Who Would've Thought" in 2016, with a string of independent singles in 2018 including a collaboration with Eric Bellinger.
-In 2019, he released his first solo hit single called "Hurt", with millions of streams.
+Blxst released his first song "Who Would've Thought" in 2016, followed by a string of independent singles in 2018 including a collaboration with Eric Bellinger.
+In 2019, he released his first solo hit single called "Hurt", which garnered millions of streams.
 On August 28, 2019, he released a collaboration EP with Bino Rideaux titled Sixtape.

-In 2020, Blxst and his Evgle label were signed to Red Bull Records by A&R executives Kenny "Tick" Salcido and Charles "CB" Burks III.
-The label released his debut extended play No Love Lost on September 4, with the singles "Overrated", "No Love Lost", and "Be Alone".
+In 2020, Blxst and his Evgle label signed to Red Bull Records.
+The label released his debut extended play No Love Lost on September 4, featuring the singles "Overrated", "No Love Lost", and "Be Alone".
 The EP peaked at number three on the Billboard Heatseekers chart.
-The deluxe edition was released on December 4, with additional features from Ty Dolla Sign, Tyga, Dom Kennedy, and Bino Rideaux.
-On March 12, 2021, he released a two-track EP titled Just for Clarity, including "Don't Forget" (featuring Drakeo the Ruler) and "Fck Boys" (featuring Russ).
-That same year, he was listed on XXL's Annual Freshman Class.
-On July 16, Blxst released Sixtape 2 with Bino Rideaux.
+A deluxe edition was released on December 4, with additional features from Ty Dolla Sign, Tyga, Dom Kennedy, and Bino Rideaux.
+On March 12, 2021, he released a two-track EP titled Just for Clarity, featuring "Don't Forget" (with Drakeo the Ruler) and "Fck Boys" (with Russ).
+That same year, he was named to XXLs Annual Freshman Class and released Sixtape 2 with Bino Rideaux on July 16.